xcompact3d/Incompact3d/README.md

 **Note:** In order to compile the code with the apropiate flags you must enter the -D$FLAG, i.e., -DDOUBLE_PREC

+# Compiled code performance

+Xcompact3d is designed to run on laptops/workstations up to large clusters.
+We support the gfortran, ifort and ftn compilers which can be selected at compile time by

+   make CMP=gcc
+   make CMP=intel
+   make CMP=cray

+respectively (it will default to gfortran otherwise).
+Note that we use gfortran for development, therefore not all optimisations are enabled by default - if you want to perform production runs using gfortran, adding -O3 to the FFLAGS for CMP=gcc should provide a significant speed up.

 ## Source Download and Compilation

 First, make sure you have all the [required dependencies](#required-build-tools-and-external-libraries) installed.